mmbman/Katagiri/1980-01-20-Blue-Cliff-Record-Case-2-Talk-2.md

 [Next](unfinished-1980-1#0)

 ---
-# Blue Cliff Record: Case 2: The Ultimate Path Is Without Difficulty – Talk 2
+# Blue Cliff Record, Case 2: The Ultimate Path Is Without Difficulty – Talk 2
 ## January 20, 1980 Dharma Talk by Dainin Katagiri Roshi

 **This transcript is still in rough draft form.**